stoplightio/spectral/docs/reference/asyncapi-rules.md

 ### asyncapi-operation-operationId

-Each Operation should have a "operationId" field defined.
-It is recommended, but still optional.
-Tools can use it to define function names, class method names and even URL passwords in documentation systems.
+Each Operation must have an "operationId" field defined.
+Tools can use it to define function names, class method names and even URL hashes in documentation systems.

 **Recommended:** Yes